ACCESS-NRI/access-om3-configs/documentation/docs/pages/AddConfig.md

    5. You are welcome to suggest other evidence of community interest.

 #### Other criteria
 There needs to be enough information provided so a user can run the configuration and have confidence that they know exactly what they are running.
-The extra information that needs to be available for us to support a configuration is:
+We have a checklist below of the information and steps needed to be available for a configuration to be supported.

-1. Documentation of the configuration
-2. Input netcdf files will need to be shared and include metadata that inform of date and commands used to create the file.
-3. Scripts and notebooks used to create the input files need to be avaliable in a public GitHub repository.
-4. The branch name will need to follow the access-om3-configs [naming convention](https://github.com/ACCESS-NRI/access-om3-configs?tab=readme-ov-file#repository-structure)

 ### Support length
 There is a need to retire configurations when they become less utilised to create capacity for ACCESS-NRI to take on new configurations.